The Willpower Solution

-Most people think they need to rely on willpower to lose weight.
+Most people think they need to rely on willpower to get healthy and lose weight.
 But, as much as possible, you want to rely on making good habits instead and use willpower only in an emergency.
-Learn how to increase your willpower reserves with a few easy hacks for when you do need to harness willpower for weight loss.
-This is part 2 of the third shift in The 15 Shifts to Become a Real Loser series.
+Learn how to increase your willpower reserves with a few easy hacks.
+This is part 2 of the #3rd shift in The Brainy Habits and Mindset Shifts to Autopilot Health and Weight Loss series.

 If you missed it, last week I wrote a post called Pulling Back the Curtain on Willpower, where I talked about what willpower is and what drains it.
 If you missed it, go check it out and then meet me back here.
 Don’t worry.
 I’ll wait...